AbChatt/Being-Seen/documentation.md

 ### `/store`: Store page (NOT DONE)

-**Description**: This is the store page where users will be able to browser through products uploaded by merchants.
+**Description**: This is the store page where users will be able to browse through products uploaded by merchants.
 **Authorization**: Only youth users are authorized to view this page (all other users are redirected to `/`).
 **Miscellaneous**: